 Carolyn Spring

-Before training as a therapist, I worked as an Events Manager - a fast-paced, high-pressure world where emotions often ran high.
-Amid tight deadlines and constant demands, I learned the value of slowing down, listening deeply, and bringing a calm, steady presence.
+Before training as a therapist, I worked as an events manager — a fast-paced, high-pressure world where emotions often ran high.
+In the midst of constant deadlines, I learned the value of slowing down, listening deeply, and being a calm and steady presence.
+That learning remains at the heart of how I work.

-I have years of experience, working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional, and mental health challenges.
-This work has shown me how powerful it is to be met with consistency, empathy, and curiosity - without judgment or pressure to change.
+I also have years of experience working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional, and mental health challenges.
+This work reinforced how powerful it can be to be met with consistency, empathy and curiosity — without judgement or pressure to “perform” or change.

-In all of my roles, I’ve seen how a genuine, reliable relationship can nurture confidence, resilience, and self-acceptance.
-I believe we all thrive when we feel truly seen, understood, and valued.
+Across all of my roles, I have seen how a genuine, reliable relationship can nurture confidence, resilience and self-acceptance.
+I truly believe we all thrive when we feel seen, understood and valued.

 “Part of getting to know yourself is to unknow yourself to let go of the limiting stories you’ve told yourself about who you are so that you aren’t trapped by them, so you can live your life and not the story you’ve been telling yourself about your life.”